What Are Fat Storage Hormones?

 For decades, we have been told that the secret to weight control is to balance our calorie intake with energy expenditure (calories used).
 If we take in more calories than we use, "experts" say, we'll gain weight, and the reverse is true.
-If we take in fewer calories than we use and create a "calorie deficit," we'll use weight.
+If we take in fewer calories than we use and create a "calorie deficit," we'll lose weight.

 However, it turns out that the calorie-deficit theory of weight loss is incomplete.
 Research shows that calories are not the sole determiner of weight gain or loss.
 Instead, weight control is hormonally-driven.